elizanroach/elizanroach/README.md

 - 👋 Hi, I’m @elizanroach
-- 👀 I’m interested in UX and Web Design
+- 👀 I’m interested in UX Design and Front-End Web Development
-- 🌱 I’m currently learning HTML and JavaScript
+- 🌱 I’m currently learning HTML and CSS
-- 📫 How to reach me ...
+- 📫 How to reach me -
   shoot me a message via LinkedIn (linkedin.com/in/elizaroach) or email (elizaroach.business@gmail.com)

 <!---